redwoodjs/redwoodjs-com-archive/docs/directives.md

 yarn rw g directive maskedEmail --type transformer
 ```

-Next, implement your validatation logic in the directive's `transform` function.
+Next, implement your validation logic in the directive's `transform` function.

-Transformer directives provide `context` and `resolvedValue` paramaters and run **after** resolving the value.
+Transformer directives provide `context` and `resolvedValue` parameters and run **after** resolving the value.

 * You can also throw an error, if you want to stop executing, but note that the value has already been resolved
 * Transformer directives **must** be synchronous, and return a value